IliaMatcovschi/DontBreakThisGame/README.md

 # DontBreakThisGame
-2D action game created with Unity for Brackeys Game Jam 2025
+2D action game created with Unity for Brackeys Game Jam 2025 in one week

 ## Description
 This is a decision-based game where your choices about items can break the game.